jackaponte/service_links/README.txt

 * IceRocket - Search IceRocket for links to this post
 * ma.gnolia.com - Bookmark this post on ma.gnolia.com
 * Newsvine - Submit this post on Newsvine
-* PubSub - Search PubSub for links to this post
 * Reddit - Submit this post on reddit.com
 * Technorati - Search Technorati for links to this post
 * Yahoo - Bookmark this post on Yahoo